7 Best Festival Tech Essentials UK 2026: The Under-£80 Kit That Survives a Wet Weekend in a Field

 The festival tech essentials UK 2026 list looks different this year, and not just because phone batteries keep getting worse.
 After a wet 2025 season that drowned more than one charging tent at Latitude, festival-goers are getting smarter about what they actually carry into a field.
 The right kit is no longer about the flashiest gadget – it’s about what survives four days of mud, rain and 80,000 other people queuing for the same plug socket.
-This is the seven-piece kit I’d take to Glastonbury, Latitude, TRNSMT or Boomtown next month – all under £80, all tested somewhere damp.
+This is the seven-piece kit I’d take to Latitude, TRNSMT or Boomtown next month – all under £80, all tested somewhere damp.

 In This Article